 - Worse than Lightroom: limitations on export - no batch with individual adjustments - since there is no catalogue, no export to JPG with filesize or number of pixel limit, no export with watermark, no export as DNG.

-Official list of features available at this link.
+Official list of features available in the Affinity Photo site.

 € 54.99 as a one-time fee with a bonus pack of filter/effects.
-There is a trial available through here but it lasts just 10 days, too short.
+Trial available but it lasts just 10 days, too short.

 It's an open source solution with the richest list of features for RAW development, so that normal photographer may even remain confused at first usage with tons of sliders for tuning every aspect of the development, from the demosaic algorithm (first conversion from the monchromatic raw data from the camera sensor to a usable color image) to mathematical transformations of details, colors and so no. On the other side, no catalog is offered and some useful features are missing (like local corrections and layer support) so for a complete retouch solution you would need a companion software.